ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The URN format does not imply availability of access protocol.

-Data included in the URN includes the following:
+Data included in the URN includes the following.

 ### Organization Identifier